Isabello/lisk-tools/README.md

 This is tool is in testing for banning Lisk nodes using IPSET that are running versions prior to 0.1.4 and are peered to your node.

+NOTE: This install guide assumes you have git installed.
+Install it by running: sudo apt-get install git

 ### Automated install

 Change directory to your home folder